wp-plugins/cpt-onomies/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixed bug that didn't delete relationships when CPT-onomy "term" is deleted
+* Fixed bug that didn't delete relationships when CPT-onomy "term" is deleted.

 = 1.0 =
 * Plugin launch!